Inverse design of deployable origami structures that approximate a general surface: Examples and discussion

 What if we relax the condition of flat-foldability, but otherwise maintain that the origami is folded from a flat quad-mesh crease pattern?
 One generally expects enhanced flexibility in the parameter space, thus a richer capability to approximate general surfaces.
 We have generalized our inverse design framework to explore this question.
 The basic approach is a local-to-global characterization that yields an explicit parameterization of the origami, akin to the marching algorithm for Eq.~(\ref{eq:yij}), except with significantly more degrees-of-freedom in the angle input data.
 It is possible to show that, unlike the flat-foldable case, every interior vertex in this setting has a single degree of freedom in its choice of sector angles.
 If these are chosen appropriately and if appropriate input data on the left and bottom boundary of the pattern is supplied, then the entire origami structure can be determined explicitly by marching.
 A related approach was derived recently in \cite{dudte2020additive}.

 In this more general framework, we can take our parameterization for quad-mesh origami and apply exactly the same optimization procedure above to investigate the inverse design of surfaces.
 Our effort to make a face in this setting proved quite successful (Fig.~\ref{fig:face}(c)).
-With the same input origami as the one supplied to the optimization in Fig.~\ref{fig:face}(b), we are able to adeptly approximate the face.
-The nose, which caused so much trouble previously, now emerges from a strikingly different crease pattern (Fig.~\ref{fig:face}(c.3)) that exhibits nothing of the characteristic zig-zags inherent to perturbed Miura-Ori.
-The optimization is clearly exploiting the additional degrees of freedom at interior vertices to address the sharp contrasts in curvature.
+With the same input origami as the one supplied to the optimization in Fig.~\ref{fig:face}(b), we are able to adeptly approximate the face. { The nose, which caused so much trouble previously, now emerges from a quite different crease pattern (Fig.~\ref{fig:face}(c.3)) that exhibits nothing of the characteristic zig-zags inherent to perturbed Miura-Ori.} The optimization is clearly exploiting the additional degrees of freedom at interior vertices to address the sharp contrasts in curvature.

-With Fig.~\ref{fig:face}, we see a striking display of the challenges inherent to the constraint of deployability.
-Two sharply distinctive origami emerge from the same initial origami under the same optimization framework, except one is deployable and the other is not.
+{ Fig.~\ref{fig:face} shows some challenges inherent to the constraint of deployability:} Two sharply distinctive origami emerge from the same initial origami under the same optimization framework, except one is deployable and the other is not.
 To be clear on the latter, the origami in Fig.~\ref{fig:face}(c) is (ideally) stress-free in both the flat state and face state, but it cannot be folded without introducing stress in the panels during the process.
 Whether such stresses can be overcome by the simple modalities of folding inherent to practical engineering depends on additional factors, such as the stiffness of panels and the actuation strategy.
 Two improvements to our ideas can be made on the deployability front: 1) All the initial origami to the optimization are essentially derivatives of the Miura-Ori.
-This is not necessary.
-We expect that tools such as machine learning can help to guide the selection of input origami; thereby enlarging the design space of surfaces that can be adeptly approximated.
-2) A general characterization of the foldability of quad-meshes is provided in \cite{izmestiev2017classification}, yet the characterization is hard to ``march'' due to non-local couplings.
-If this difficulty can be overcome, it may be possible to give up on flat-foldability -- which is not needed in some fields -- without giving up deployability.
+This is not necessary. { Some well-designed non-Miura-Ori-like quadrilateral mesh patterns have numerous ways of folding with distinct folded configurations \cite{Liu2021Origami}.
+Due to their versatility, we expect that these foldable families, when utilized as input to the optimization algorithm, can help to enlarge the design space of surfaces that can be adeptly approximated.} 2) A general characterization of the foldability of quad-meshes is provided in \cite{izmestiev2017classification}, yet the characterization is hard to ``march'' due to non-local couplings.
+If this difficulty can be overcome, it may be possible to give up on flat-foldability --- which is not needed in some fields --- without giving up deployability.